Syslifters/reptor/docs/writing-plugins/tools.md

 ![XssTool Note](/cli/assets/xsstool-note.png)

-Use `--notename "My Notename"` for a different title and `--personal-note` to not add it to a project, but to your personal notes instead.
+Use `--notename "My Notename"` for a different title and `--private-note` to not add it to a project, but to your personal notes instead.

 You can also update the default note title and replace your note icon in the `__init__` method: